-Statutory guid lance mapping documen t Phy ysical he alth and l mental wellbei Safety and Year 4 Year 5 Year 6 Pupils should know: Families and relationships Health and wellbeing Safety and the changing body Families and relationships Health and wellbeing Safety and the changing body Families and relationships Health and wellbeing the changing what constitutes a healthy diet (including understanding calories, and nutritional content). æ 6 the principles of planning and preparing a range of healthy meals Healthy eating 6 the characteristics of a poor diet and risks associated with unhealthy eating (including, for example, obesity and tooth decay) and other behaviours (e.g. the impact of alcohol on diet or health) Healt 6 7 the facts about legal and illegal harmful substances and associated risks, including smoking, alcohol use and drug-taking Drugs, alcohol and tobacco 8 7 1 how to make a clear and efficient call to emergency services if necessary st aid 3 6 7,8 concepts of basic first-aid, for example dealing with common injuries, including head injuries Basic first aid 3 6 7,8 © Kapow PrimaryTM 2 0 This lesson al so appears in the e Condensed Lo ng-term plan
+Statutory guid lance mapping documen t Physical health and mental wellbeing Year 4 Year 5 Year 6 Pupils should know: Families and relationships Health and wellbeing Safety and the changing body Families and relationships Health and wellbeing Safety and the changing body Families and relationships Health and wellbeing Safety and the changing body what constitutes a healthy diet (including understanding calories, and nutritional content). po Po 6 he principles of planning and preparing a range of healthy meals Healthy eating 6 he characteristics of a poor diet and isks associated with unhealthy eating including, for example, obesity and ooth decay) and other behaviours (e.g., he impact of alcohol on diet or health) Healt 6 7 he facts about legal and illegal harmful ubstances and associated risks, ncluding smoking, alcohol use and Irug-taking Drugs, alcohol and tobacco 8 7 1 ow to make a clear and efficient call to mergency services if necessary st aid 3 6 7, 8 oncepts of basic first-aid, for example ealing with common injuries, including ead injuries Basic first aid 3 6 7, 8 © Kapow PrimaryTM 2 0 This lesson al so appears in the e Condensed Lo ng-term plan

-Statutory guidance mapping document Physical health and mental wellbeing Pupils should know: Year 4 Year 5 Year 6 Families and relationships Health and wellbeing Safety and the changing body Families and relationships Health and wellbeing Safety and the changing body Families and relationships Health and wellbeing Safety and the changin body how to recognise early signs of physical illness, such as weight loss, or unexplained changes to the body.
-8 about safe and unsafe exposure to the sun, and how to reduce the risk of sun damage, including skin cancer tion 7 the importance of sufficient good quality sleep for good health and that a lack of sleep can affect weight, mood and ability to learn Health and prevention 2 about dental health and the benefits of good oral hygiene and dental flossing, including regular check-ups to the dentist Healtha 1 about personal hygiene and germs including bacteria, viruses, how they are spread and treated and the importance of handwashing 6 the facts and science relating to allergies, immunisation and vaccination 6 key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes.
-Changing adolescent body 6, 7 3, 4, 5 4 about menstrual wellbeing including the key facts about the menstrual cycle.
-Cha adoles 4 5
+Statutory guidance mapping document d mental wellbeing Pupils should know: Year 4 Year 5 Year 6 Families and relationships Health and wellbeing Safety and the changing body Families and relationships Health and wellbeing Safety and the changing body Families and relationships Health and wellbeing Safety and the changing body how to recognise early signs of physical illness, such as weight loss, or unexplained changes to the body.
+8 about safe and unsafe exposure to the sun, and how to reduce the risk of sun damage, including skin cancer tion 7 the importance of sufficient good quality sleep for good health and that a lack of sleep can affect weight, mood and ability to learn Health and prevention 2 about dental health and the benefits of good oral hygiene and dental flossing, including regular check-ups to the dentist Health a 1 about personal hygiene and germs including bacteria, viruses, how they are spread and treated and the importance of handwashing 6 the facts and science relating to allergies, immunisation and vaccination 6 key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes. adolescent body 6, 7 3, 4, 5 4 about menstrual wellbeing including the key facts about the menstrual cycle. adoles 4 5